-Mensch und Maschine offers its Managing Directors and other employees stock options in the form of an option plan relaunched each year.
-The subscription price per share is the average closing price of the M+M share on the Frankfurt stock exchange on the first 30 trading days after the annual accounts press conference.
+Mensch und Maschine until 2010 offered its Managing Directors and other employees stock options in the form of an option plan relaunched each year.
+The subscription price per share was the average closing price of the M+M share on the Frankfurt stock exchange on the first 30 trading days after the annual accounts press conference.
 The subscription right cannot be exercised before the waiting period has expired.
 The waiting period amounts to 2 or 4 years after the stock option offer.
 The subscription right continues to exist four years after the waiting period has expired.
 The subscription right can only be exercised in certain exercise periods.
 It can only be exercised if the stock market price of the M+M share is at least 15% above the strike price in the last 10 consecutive trading days before the respective exercise period.

-In 2010, 331,712 new options have been issued and 1,500 options have been converted.
-In the period 75,010 options have expired and 28,910 have forfeited.
-As of December 31, 2010, 1,405,375 options are outstanding.
+In 2011, no new options have been issued.
+In the period 48,965 options have been converted, 2,042 options have expired and 57,305 have forfeited.
+As of December 31, 2011, 1,297,063 options are outstanding.